priya1puresoftware/arm-learning-paths/content/learning-paths/server-and-cloud/redis/multi-node_deployment.md

 ubuntu@ip-172-31-38-39:~$ redis-cli -c -h ec2-18-117-150-63.us-east-2.compute.amazonaws.com -p 6379
 ec2-18-117-150-63.us-east-2.compute.amazonaws.com:6379>
 ```
-3. Try out commands in the redis-cli
+3. Try out commands in the redis-cli.
 The redis-cli will run in interactive mode.
 We can connect to any of the nodes, the command will get redirected to primary node.
 ```console
 ec2-18-117-150-63.us-east-2.compute.amazonaws.com:6379> ping